 Civic Engagement: Documenters identify, address and share issues of local concern.

-Journalistic self-expression: Documenters create space for the expression of feelings, thoughts and ideas through storytelling, media and journalism.
+Journalistic self-expression: Documenters create space for the expression of experiences, action and ideas through storytelling, media and journalism.

 From the Documenters Blog

 In September 2019 we were awarded an international honor, the first-ever Gather Award for Engaged Journalism at this year’s Online Journalism Award ceremony.
 Our award-winning Documenters program is shaping a new kind of accountability for local government, from Chicago to São Paulo.

 Equipping is about agency.
 It’s about providing access and opportunities for public participation and production.
 Equipping is teaching and interconnected learning.
 It’s about exchanging skills and resource.
 It’s a redistribution of power between institutions and individuals.

 A look back at the origins of civic participation in the U.S. and how City Bureau’s Documenters program is testing a new mode for civic engagement